Bedding Ceremony Stories: 7 Fascinating Medieval Marriage Customs

 - What was the purpose of medieval bedding ceremonies?

-- Bedding ceremonies served to publicly acknowledge the consummation of a marriage, thereby legitimizing the union in the eyes of the community and ensuring social and legal recognition.
+- Bedding ceremonies publicly acknowledged the consummation of a marriage, legitimizing the union in the eyes of the community and supporting social and legal recognition.

 - Did all social classes participate in bedding ceremonies?